MRtrix3/mrtrix3/docs/reference/commands/mredit.rst

 Description
 -----------

-Directly edit the intensities within an image from the command-line.
 A range of options are provided to enable direct editing of voxel intensities based on voxel / real-space coordinates.
 If only one image path is provided, the image will be edited in-place (use at own risk); if input and output image paths are provided, the output will contain the edited image, and the original image will not be modified in any way.

 Options
 -------